Corona, social contributions, semester ticket & the Studierendenwerk: Questions & answers.

 How does the Studierendenwerk or social contribution arise?

 In order for the Studierendenwerk to be able to fulfil its task of providing students with social support as well as economic and cultural support, the Higher Education Act allows it to levy an appropriate contribution for this purpose.
-The amount of the contribution is set by the Studierendenwerk's administrative board and reviewed and approved by the Ministry of Science, Further Education and Culture of Rheinland-Pfalz.
+The amount of the contribution is set by the Studierendenwerk's administrative board and reviewed and approved by the Ministry of Science and Health of Rheinland-Pfalz.
 By the way: the students participate in the decision-making process - they are the most strongly represented interest group on the administrative board.

 How does the semester ticket work?